Modafinil vs Adderall: Which is the best cognitive enhancer?

-Adderall contains two active ingredients that account for its psychoactive effects, both part of the amphetamine class of drugs: dextroamphetamine and levoamphetamine.
-The two compounds increase the activity of dopamine and norepinephrine, also triggering the release of epinephrine, serotonin and histamine.
+Adderall contains two active ingredients that account for its psychoactive effects.
+Both are part of the amphetamine class of drugs: dextroamphetamine and levoamphetamine.
+The two compounds increase the activity of dopamine and norepinephrine.
+Also, they trigger the release of epinephrine, serotonin and histamine.

-Modafinil is a synthetic molecule of the benzhydryl class, comprised of two enantiomers: S-Modafinil and R-Modafinil, the latter accounting for most of its potency.
-Modafinil’s subtle effects in comparison to Adderall can be attributed to the subtle, yet diverse effects it has on neurotransmitters.
+Modafinil is a synthetic molecule of the benzhydryl class, comprised of two enantiomers.
+These are S-Modafinil and R-Modafinil, the latter accounting for most of its potency.
+Modafinil produces subtle effects when compared to Adderall.
+This is attributed to the subtle, yet diverse effects it has on neurotransmitters.

 Is Modafinil like Adderall?